 1. Visit Gravensteen Castle

 You can’t miss the Gravensteen (the Castle of the Counts in English) in the middle of the city center.
-An impressive turreted fortification with a medieval moat and fascinating history, the castle is now a museum and a must-see in Ghent.
+An impressive turreted fortification with a medieval moat and fascinating history, the castle is now a museum and a Ghent must-see.

 The site dates back to 1000 CE when it was first fortified, but the current castle was built between 1180 and 1200, by Count Philip of Alsace.
 During the next two hundred years, it served as the residence of the counts of Flanders (hence its name, Castle of the Counts).
 Following their departure, it had an important role as a courthouse, prison, and administrative seat.